akarki15/blog/_posts/2015-06-03-Javascript's good parts.md

 ---
-title:  "Javascript's good parts"
+title:  "Notes from javascript the good parts"
 date:   June 3, 2015
 categories: javascript good parts
-published: false
+published: true
 ---

 - In JavaScript, arrays are objects, functions are objects, regular expressions are objects, and, of course, objects are objects.
 - An object is a container of properties, where a property has a name and a value.
 A property name can be any string, including the empty string.
 - An object literal is a pair of curly braces surrounding zero or more name/value pairs

+{% highlight javascript %}
 var empty_object = {};
 var stooge = {
     "first-name": "Jerome",
     "last-name": "Howard"
 };
+{% endhighlight %}

 - Objects in JavaScript are class-free
-- The || operator can be used to fill in default values:
+- The \|\| operator can be used to fill in default values:

+{% highlight javascript %}
 var middle = stooge["middle-name"] || "(none)";
 var status = flight.status || "unknown";
+{% endhighlight %}

 - Objects are passed around by reference.
 They are never copied:

+{% highlight javascript %}
 var x = stooge;
 x.nickname = 'Curly';
 var nick = stooge.nickname;